-Carcinoembryonic antigen (CEA) is a protein normally found in the tissue of a developing baby in the womb.
-Blood levels of this protein disappear or become very low after birth.
-In adults, an abnormal amount of CEA may be a sign of cancer.
+The CEA test measures the level of carcinoembryonic antigen (CEA) in the blood.
+CEA is a protein normally found in the tissue of a developing baby in the womb.
+The blood level of this protein disappears or becomes very low after birth.
+In adults, an abnormal level of CEA may be a sign of cancer.

 How is the Test Performed?

 Smoking may increase CEA level.
 If you smoke, your doctor may tell you to avoid doing so for a short time before the test.

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging sensation.
 Afterward, there may be some throbbing or a slight bruise.
 These soon go away.

 Why is the Test Performed?

 This test is done to monitor the response to treatment and then to check for the return of colon and other cancers such as medullary thyroid cancer and cancers of the rectum, lung, breast, liver, pancreas, stomach, and ovaries.